-On weekends and most holidays, no more than four bicycles (two at each end) may be allowed in any railcar of a train, at the front and rear doors only, never the center doors.
-Cyclists must wait until all exiting and entering passengers have cleared the doorway before moving their bicycles into the railcar.
+On weekdays, a maximum of two bicycles is permitted per railcar - one at either end of the car.
+Use other cars if necessary.
+On weekends and most holidays, no more than four bicycles (two at each end) may be allowed in any railcar of a train, at the front and rear doors only.
+Please wait until all exiting and entering passengers have cleared the doorway before moving their bicycles into the railcar.

 Cyclists are strictly prohibited from riding bicycles inside Metro stations or station areas, including but not limited to station platforms, mezzanines, corridors or any covered area.
-This prohibition does not include parking lots or other areas intended for vehicular traffic.
+This prohibition does not include parking lots, roadways, or outdoor paths intended for bicycle use.

 Waiting for Trains

-Cyclists must wait for trains as far away from the granite edge of the platform as possible and not allow their bicycles to interfere with passengers on the platform when boarding or leaving trains.
+Cyclists should wait for trains as far away from the edge of the platform as possible.
+Ensure that the bicycle does not impede the flow of passengers.

-In case of emergency evacuation of a Metro train, and/or upon direction of a Metro Train Operator, Metro Station Manager, Metro Transit Police Officer or city/county police or fire officials, bicycles must be placed on top of the seats and left on the trains.
+In case of an emergency evacuation of the train, place your bicycle on top of the seats and leave it behind.
+Do not block the aisle.
 Metro assumes no responsibility for lost or damaged bicycles.

-In addition to these guidelines, cyclists must abide by the instructions and directives of Metrorail Station Managers, Metro Train Operators, Metrobus Operators, Metro Transit Police Officers or city/county police and fire officials.
+In addition to these guidelines, cyclists must abide by the instructions and directives of authorized Metro employees, police or fire officials.